 If you’re thinking about your bikepacking pedal situation, you might also enjoy these:

-- Epic Bikepacking Routes in the Western US
+- 6 Epic Bikepacking Routes in the Western US

-- Tips for Flying With Your Bicycle
+- Important Tips for Flying With Your Bicycle

 Bike resources in your inbox?

 There’s more where this came from!
-If you’re into two-wheeled human-powered adventure, sign up here for occasional emails with my best tips and inspiration for bikepacking and bicycle touring.
+Sign up here for occasional emails full of inspiration and information about bikepacking and bicycle touring.